NREL/nsrdb/README.rst

 #.
 There is a known dependency issue between h5py and netCDF4. it is
    recommended that you install ``conda install netCDF4`` before pip installing the nsrdb code base.
 #.
-If running with the MLClouds model, you will have to install this code base
+You will have to install the REST2 code base (the private NREL-REST2 repo is
-   (the private mlclouds repo is `here <https://github.com/NREL/mlclouds>`_) before installing the nsrdb code base.
+   `here <https://github.com/NREL/rest2>`_) BEFORE installing the nsrdb code base.
 #.
 Navigate to the nsrdb directory that contains setup.py and run:
    ``pip install -e .``
+#.
+If running with the MLClouds model, you will have to install this code base
+   (the private MLClouds repo is `here <https://github.com/NREL/mlclouds>`_) AFTER installing the nsrdb code base.
 #.
 Test your installation:

     a.
 Start ipython and test the following import: